Clinical and Health Services Research

 Health Care Policies

-Research that examines and evaluates the impact of changes in local, state and federal healthcare and non-healthcare environments policies (e.g., laws/policies regarding insurance coverage, eligibility for services, cultural competency standards, workplace safety, sick leave) on service utilization and health outcomes, including maternal and infant mortality and maternal morbidity, and the health and healthcare of underserved populations in rural areas.
+Research that examines and evaluates the impact of changes in local, state and/or federal health care policies (e.g., laws/policies regarding insurance coverage, financial incentives, eligibility for services, health professionals’ and health care systems’ cultural competency standards, family and medical leave, sick leave, accreditation) on health services utilization and health/clinical outcomes for populations that experience health/health care disparities, including maternal and infant mortality and maternal morbidity, utilization of health services and continuity of care after disasters, and the health/health care of underserved populations in rural areas.
+Health policy interventions that make the health care delivery system more affordable, equitable, and higher quality for populations that experience health/health care disparities.

 System/Multilevel Interventions to Improve Quality of Care

-Research to develop and/or evaluate healthcare system-wide interventions or multi-level interventions that include system-level components to reduce system bias, increase health equity, improve access to or quality of care for populations affected by health disparities (e.g., studies that optimally define and assess the integration of social determinants of health in electronic health records and clinical practice, patient-health system communication initiatives, interaction between outpatient/inpatient medical informatics, pharmacy and in-home medical services), including underserved populations in rural areas
+Research to develop and/or evaluate health care system-wide interventions or multi-level interventions that include system-level components to reduce system bias, increase health equity, improve access to or quality of care for populations that experience health/health care disparities.
+Examples include studies that optimally define and assess the integration of social determinants of health in electronic health records or social care into clinical practice; assessments on the impact of telemedicine on continuity of care, treatment adherence and/or clinical outcomes; patient-care team/ health system communication initiatives; interaction between outpatient/inpatient medical informatics; and effects of in-home medical services (including pharmacy) on health/clinical outcomes.

 Health Care Delivery in Behavioral Health Settings

-Research to understand or improve formal care for populations affected by health disparities in community-based mental health and drug treatment settings, including clinics, private practice settings, residential treatment facilities and detoxification centers.
+Research to understand and/or improve formal care for populations that experience health/health care disparities in community-based mental health, drug treatment and related settings, including clinics, private practice settings, residential treatment facilities and detoxification centers.

-Health Care Delivery in Long-Term Care or Palliative Care Settings
+Health Care Delivery in Long-Term, Palliative or End-of-Life Care Settings

-Research to understand or improve formal healthcare provided to populations affected by health disparities (including underserved rural populations) in nursing homes, rehabilitation centers, assisted-living facilities and hospice settings, as well as in home-based long-term healthcare.
+Research to understand or improve formal health care provided to populations that experience health/health care disparities (including underserved rural populations) in nursing homes, rehabilitation centers, assisted-living facilities, hospice settings, long-term care facilities, ambulatory or home-based palliative care, and in home-based long-term health care.

-Research to understand or improve formal healthcare provided to populations affected by health disparities in school-based health centers, the workplace and criminal justice settings.
-This does not include health promotion activities that may be delivered by non-medical personnel in these settings or other settings (e.g., health fairs).
+Research to understand or improve formal health care provided to populations that experience health/health care disparities in school-based health centers, the workplace and criminal justice settings.
+This does not include health promotion activities that may be delivered by non-medical personnel in those or other settings (for example, health fairs).